Bob Lanier Middle School: Location and campus

 The windows at Lanier were upgraded at some point.
 Originally, they were 4-panel window panes that could each be opened.
 They were upgraded to standard slide-open windows.
 Possibly at this point, for currently unknown reasons, many of the windowsills in the back side of the school were bricked up.

-"The Pipe of Peace", a mural by the artist Grace Spaulding John, is located at the school.
+"The Pipe of Peace", a mural by the artist Grace Spaulding John, was originally located in the front of the school before being painted over.
+It was repainted in the summer of 2015, in its original place, in the front of the school.
+In addition to "The Pipe of Peace" there was a mural of the story of King Arthur on the third floor, and a mural of half black and white painting of the school from 1926 and the a color version of the school in the early 1990s to 2000s.
+Both of the latter Murals have been painted over.

 Lanier is located in Winlow Place blocks 2 and 5, in the Neartown community.
 Lanier is nearby single-family houses and small shops.
 A convenience store, a hardware store, and a few restaurants are near Lanier Middle School.

 The Upper Kirby district, which is near Lanier, plans to establish a "teen center" at Richmond at Wake Forest geared toward students at Lanier, St. John's, Lamar, and other Upper Kirby schools and schools near Upper Kirby.
 Funding issues have delayed establishment of the center.

 School uniform

-All Lanier students are required to wear school uniforms consisting of monogrammed LMS polo shirts in colors of red, black, white, and late in the 2013 school year (around May) purple shirts were brought back.
+All Lanier students are required to wear school uniforms consisting of monogrammed LMS polo shirts in colors of red, black, or white monday thru thursday, and late in the 2013 school year (around May) purple shirts were brought back.
 They had not been available for about 10 years.
-The polo shirts purchased at the school and pairs of khaki bottoms (trousers, shorts, capris, or skirts) Skirts and capris are for girls only.
+The polo shirts purchased at the school and pairs of khaki bottoms (trousers, shorts, capris, or skirts).
 GSG leaders wear maroon and green shirts.
 This uniform was instituted at the start of the 1997/1998 school year.
 The school also provides used uniforms for students who may not be able to afford them.

 The Texas Education Agency specifies that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform; parents must specify "bona fide" reasons, such as religious reasons or philosophical objections.